 Public postsecondary education in the United States is granted public dollars from federal, state, and local sources.
 The two overarching goals of federal funding for postsecondary education are to increase access through financial assistance for students and to fund particular research projects.
 State funding for postsecondary education is predominately focused on the operations of institutions.
-Local funding is important to community college operations in many states (not including Louisiana), only equated to roughly 6% of all public funding for postsecondary education nationwide in FY 14.
+Local funding is important to community college operations in many states (not including Louisiana), although it equated only to roughly 6% of all public funding for postsecondary education nationwide in FY 14.
 In previous years, state funding provided greater support to postsecondary education institutions and students in terms of aggregate dollar amounts than the federal government.
-Nationally, since the 2008 recession, the difference in funding levels has narrowed as a result of decreases in state funding, increases in tuition levels, and increases in federal student assistance (IPEDS, 2015).
+Nationally, since the 2008 recession, the difference in funding levels has narrowed as a result of decreases in state funding, increases in tuition levels, and increases in federal student assistance (Integrated Postsecondary Education Data System [IPEDS], 2015).
 Figure 2.A. illustrates the change in public dollars nationwide as state appropriations decreased, federal appropriations increased, and local appropriations remained constant.

 In addition to federal, state, and local dollars, public postsecondary education institutions also receive funding from tuition and fees, self-supporting operations, and private gifts.
 Over the past 25 years, public appropriations per full-time equivalent (FTE) student have dropped 20% while net tuition per FTE has risen 107% in adjusted dollars nationwide.
-State appropriations for postsecondary education have not kept up with enrollment increases since 1990, and in approximately half of the states, net tuition revenue has not made up for declines in state and local funding per FTE student (State Higher Education Finance FY15).
-Although many states have started to reinvest in postsecondary education as an economic development and workforce tool, experts predict that state appropriations will never return to funding levels that existed prior to the 2008 recession.
+State appropriations for postsecondary education have not kept up with enrollment increases since 1990, and in approximately half of the states, net tuition revenue has not made up for declines in state and local funding per FTE student.
+Although many states have started to reinvest in postsecondary education as an economic development and workforce tool, experts predict that state appropriations will never return to funding levels that existed prior to the 2008 recession (State Higher Education Finance Report FY2015).

-SOURCE: US Dept. of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS) Finance component (provisional data).
+SOURCE: US Dept. of Education, National Center for Education Statistics (NCES), Integrated Postsecondary Education Data System (IPEDS) Finance component (provisional data).